mpanunto/PanunTools/docs/README_CalculateOwnership.md

 # Calculate Ownership

-Basic tool that automates the Intersect & Dissolve process to obtain acres burned by ownership.
+Tool that automates the Intersect & Dissolve process to obtain acres burned by ownership.

 ### User Inputs